googleapis/google-cloud-java/java-bigtable/README.md

 ## Versioning

 This library follows [Semantic Versioning](http://semver.org/).

 ## Contributing

 Contributions to this library are always welcome and highly encouraged.

-See [CONTRIBUTING] for more information on how to get started and [DEVELOPING] for a layout of the codebase.
+See [CONTRIBUTING][contributing] for more information how to get started.

+Please note that this project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.
+See [Code of Conduct][code-of-conduct] for more information.

 ## License

-Apache 2.0 - See [LICENSE] for more information.
+Apache 2.0 - See [LICENSE][license] for more information.

 ## CI Status